wheel-s/wheel-s/README.md

 I'm a software developer intrested in imporving my workflow, understand memory, and build performant projects

-Lately I have been working on distributed systems using Go and Kubernetes.

 ⚡ Fun fact: I play the bass guitar